 When Imogen Matthews, an Oxford author, came upon the memorial during one of her cycling holidays in Holland, she was intrigued.
 She discovered the three huts that were rebuilt in 1970 and 1995.
 Being of Dutch descent herself, she was able to read Het Verscholen Dorp, Verzet en Onderduikers op de Veluwe by A. Visser.
 The remarkable story of the Jews in hiding sparked off her imagination.

 The result is The Hidden Village, a fast-paced work of historical fiction.
 The book does not claim to be historically accurate.
 The author used the subject of people hiding in the woods from the Germans as the starting point for this fascinating piece of fiction.
 Recommended reading for all of those interested in WW2 novels, and, especially, those set in wartime Holland.

-The Hidden Village by Imogen Matthews is available from Amazon (Kindle ebook) and as paperback, and in all good brick and mortar as well as online stores worldwide.
+The Hidden Village by Imogen Matthews is available from Amazon as Kindle ebook and paperback.

 On 13 June 2017 The Hidden Village reached bestselling status in no less than 3 different categories.
 The book is clearly being appreciated!
-Ever since it has been a bestseller in all three or even more categories, and the overall ranking has been in the low hundreds.
+Ever since it has been a bestseller in all three categories, and the overall ranking has been in the low hundreds.
 Imagine, this is the ranking of all books on Amazon!
 Absolutely amazing.
-And it has well over 300 reviews.

 About the author